adrian154/blog/public/blogposts/normality-plot/blogpost.md

 | 2216  | 5    | -4.01   |
 | **...** | |

 Now, here's the trick.
-We can use some math to determine the *expected* z-score of the *n*th element.
+We can use some math to determine the *expected* z-score of the *n*th element in a normally distributed dataset with the same size as ours.
 For example, we might say that the expected z-score of the 50th element in a sample of 100 normally distributed values is 0.

-Using this, we can create a plot of our points, where the x-axis is the expected z-score, and the y-axis is the actual z-score.
+Using this, we can create a plot of our points where the x-axis is the expected z-score, and the y-axis is the actual z-score.
 If the distribution is really normal, the resulting points will fall on a straight line.
 Any deviations may tell you information about the true distribution, such as its skewness.

 So how do we actually compute that expected z-score I just mentioned?
 Well, we can start with the normal CDF, which we'll write as $\Phi(x)$.
 This function tells us the probability of a normally distributed random value being less than $x$.